mattruma/MJR102/README.md

 Enable **Managed Identity** on the Azure Functions.

 Add the Azure Function managed identities with `Blob Storage Contributor` rights to Azure Storage.

+You can run the script `CreateContainersAndAssignPermissions.ps` in the `scripts` folder to create the containers in the Storage Accounts and assign permissions.

 ![Azure Resources](2020-12-12_7-43-55.jpg)